-No apples, apple cider or carrots.
+No apples, apple cider or carrots in this Instant Pot butternut squash soup recipe.
 I believe few but fresh ingredients taste best and inspire people to cook at home.
 Complex recipes are “scary”.

 How to Make Butternut Squash Soup in Instant Pot

-If you don’t have an electric pressure cooker, I have included a stovetop version below.
+If you can’t make butternut squash in Instant Pot because you don’t have don’t have an electric pressure cooker, I have included stovetop version below.
 If you are new to pressure cooking check out my Instant Pot guide.
 Many questions will be answered.